hypertrack/quickstart-android/README.md

-# Quickstart App using HyperTrack Core SDK
+# HyperTrack Quickstart for Android SDK

 A sample Android application demonstrating the use of HyperTrack SDK.
  - [Quickstart](#quickstart-app)